 Disable Installing Apps via Screen Time

-Use Apple’s free parental control settings, called Screen Time, to disable Safari, limit adult content, and disable installing apps.
+Use Apple’s free parental control settings, called Screen Time, to disable Safari, limit adult content, and disable the ability to install apps.

 Edit Background App Refresh Settings